vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

         android:paddingBottom="8dp

 ###Margin
-Margins are the spaces outside the border, between the border and the other elements next to this view, IE margin is the outside view, it is a space between 2 views, whenever you want to give space between 2 views you can use Margin.
+Margins are the spaces outside the border, between the border and the other elements next to this view, IE margin is the outside view, it is a space between 2 Android views, whenever you want to give space between 2 views you can use Margin.

 For Example: If you set margin in EditText, the EditText will move by that value from it's parent view.